odanoburu/FreeLing-User-Manual/processing-classes.md

 *   Plain tag: A terminal may be a plain complete PoS tag, e.g. <tt>VMIP3S0</tt>
 *   Wildcarding: A terminal may be a PoS tag prefix, right-wilcarded, e.g. <tt>VMI*</tt>, <tt>VMIP*</tt>.
-*   Specifying lemma: A terminal may be a PoS tag (or a wilcarded prefix) with a lemma enclosed in angle brackets, e.g `VMIP3S0&lt;comer&gt;`, `VMI*&lt;comer&gt;` will match only words with those tag/prefix and lemma.
+*   Specifying lemma: A terminal may be a PoS tag (or a wilcarded prefix) with a lemma enclosed in angle brackets, e.g `VMIP3S0<comer>`, `VMI*<comer>` will match only words with those tag/prefix and lemma.
 *   Specifying form: A terminal may be a PoS tag (or a wilcarded prefix) with a form enclosed in parenthesis, e.g <tt>VMIP3S0(comió)</tt>, <tt>VMI*(comió)</tt> will match only words with those tag/prefix and form.
 *   If a double-quoted string is given inside the angle brackets or parenthesis (e.g. `VMI*("myforms.dat")` or `VMIP3S0<"mylemmas.dat">`) it is interpreted as a file name, and the terminal will match any lemma (or word form) found in that file.
 If the file name is not an absolute path, it is interpreted as a relative path based at the location of the grammar file.